 Our goal is to apply novel methods to test hypotheses linking dimensions of diversity in ecosystems examining plants aboveground and soil organisms belowground.

-Monitoring biodiversity and understanding its consequences for ecosystem and global processes are critical challenges in the face of rapid global change.
+NSF Dimensions of Biodiversity Monitoring biodiversity and understanding its consequences for ecosystem and global processes are critical challenges in the face of rapid global change.
 However, there are constraints on measuring biodiversity imposed by limited research funding.
 Developing less expensive methods that can be used comprehensively in space and time will significantly advance biodiversity research.
 Remote sensing offers promise in this regard.
 Plants display themselves towards the sky in contrasting ways based on their evolutionary history, their genetic make-up, their form, phenology and the nature of their interactions with the environment.
 Differences among plants in these aspects can be detected by optical sampling, allowing remote sensing to assess diversity.

-NIMBioS Working Group on Remote sensing of biodiversity: From leaf optical spectra to the tree of life
+From leaf optical spectra to the tree of life

 Alternative ecological futures for the American Residential Macrosystem